 Physiological Impact of Psychosis

 Coping with a loss is taxing and stressful.
 When superabundant, stress impacts people’s relationships with their worlds.
 Psychosis symptoms can be a healthy bodily response to radical and unsettling life adjustments.
 In doing so, the mind is coping with whatever is happening.

-The body compensates and handles the change in brain function is, in essence, a method of coping and adapting to something altogether wrong for the body.
+The body compensates, and handling the change in brain function is, in essence, a method of coping and adapting to something altogether wrong for the body.
 The response can be healthy, creating a reality by changing or challenging a person’s interpretation.
 Sometimes, the mind must deal with the dysfunction of its regulation by systematically changing its signs.
 During initial psychotic symptoms, I fully believe the early moments of a person’s ‘break’ is more systematic, organic, and healthy than the toxic things people say about psychosis.
-The composition or nature of the ‘break’ is NOT disordered; but rather a natural bodily process best understood through Semiotics and Language.
+The composition or nature of the ‘break’ is NOT disordered, but rather a natural bodily process best understood through Semiotics and Language.

 Psychosis carries with them a constellation of related and altogether unique symptoms differently.
 At different times, psychosis symptoms exist in a dark harmony along a spectrum, sometimes feeding off one another and working in complete isolation.
-Before psychosis symptoms become too overwhelming, I suggest that they shift from more systematic sign change to more disruptive, arbitrary, and altogether difficult-to-follow changes within a person’s system of signification and interpretation of the world.
+Before psychosis symptoms become too overwhelming, I suggest they shift from more systematic sign change to disruptive, arbitrary, and altogether difficult-to-follow changes within a person’s system of signification and interpretation of the world.

 As brain tissue becomes more damaged, neurons and their pathways become more misaligned, and signals become more chaotic and dysfunctional to and from the brain.
 Therapists can measure the rate of change before things get out of hand and introduce measures to worsening psychosis symptoms by charting and mapping the rate of change within the person’s signification system.